-The cluster governors' committee have overall responsibility for the cluster's strategic direction and must approve the annual budget.
+The Cluster Steering Group have overall responsibility for the cluster's strategic direction and must ensure approval the annual budget (either by such authority given to members of the Group, or through approval at individual schools' governing bodies).
 However it is best practice to consider and prepare a budget plan for the next 3 years and take account of all financial and relevant non-financial information.